 Comprehensive mediation guide – Mediation is a process through which two or more parties come to an agreeable resolution via a third person’s help.
-If you’re new to this term and don’t know how to go about it this article will help you figure out.
+If you’re new to this term and don’t know how to go about it, this article will help you figure it out.

-In this article first we will talk about mediation and mediation features, then we will describe why choose mediation over any other arbitration processes; next we will talk about the role of the mediator; then we will etch out the process by following which you can successfully go through mediation and reach an agreeable solution; and finally we will discuss mediation uses in various mediation forms.
+In this article, first, we will talk about mediation and mediation features, then we will describe why to choose mediation over any other arbitration processes; next, we will talk about the role of the mediator; then we will etch out the process by following which you can successfully go through mediation and reach an agreeable solution, and finally, we will discuss mediation uses in various mediation forms.

 Let’s begin with what mediation is and the features.